Written by: Angeline Antonakos Boswell, KGHP Researcher

 We have had many different Greek dancing teachers over time.
 Our community no longer holds a Folklore pavilion, and the number of youth enrolled in lessons has decreased, but the demand for Greek dance (and language) lessons persists.
 The dances are still showcased during the holiday performances and other big celebrations.
 Today, Elaine Gatzios teaches Greek dances on Saturdays to the youth in our community.

-Olga Xenodoxidou, who was interviewed for this project, taught Greek dancing in our community, as well as Greek school, from 2006-2013.
-Both Greek School and Greek Dancing would occur every Saturday from 9am – 3pm.
+Olga Xenodochidou, who was interviewed for this project, taught Greek dances as well as Greek language at the Greek School in our community during the period of 2006-2013 every Saturday from 9am to 3pm.
 Interestingly, the two often go hand-in-hand, since it is impossible to separate the Greek language from the Greek culture.
-In Greek school, one also learns about Greek history, mythology, geography, and more, in addition to learning the language.
-Therefore, those who attended Greek dancing lessons at 9am would usually attend Greek school lessons right after.
-Olga introduced many things to the children she taught, including ten Greek dances that they “learned perfectly”.
+In the Greek school, Olga introduced many things to the children she taught, like Greek history, mythology, geography, and more, in addition to learning the language.
+Usually those who attended Greek language lessons at 9am would also attend Greek dancing lessons right after.
+Olga taught the total of ten Greek dances that her students learned perfectly and showcased in many occasions like during holiday performances and other big celebrations.

 It is not only the youth who are interested in Greek dancing.
 It is a staple of the Greek culture, and every Greek party (including Wedding or Baptism receptions) ends in a dance-floor full of people dancing along to a selection of popular traditional dances.
 The Tsamiko, for example, is a dance performed traditionally only by men, wearing traditional dress (foustanellas); the style is heavier and the steps are bolder.
 The Zorba is another famous traditional dance, whose style is lighter and quicker.
 The speed of the dance increases during the duration of the song, until the end of the dance has dancers flying across the dance floor.
 Greek dances are danced in a line, with dancers connected by the arms.